The FAQ should provide quick answers to the most common questions.

 What is Micro?

-- go-micro - A pluggable Go library for writing a microservice; service discovery, client/server rpc, pub/sub, etc.
+- Framework - A Go framework for writing microservices; service discovery, rpc, pub/sub, etc.

 Who’s using Micro?

 See the users page with a list of companies using Micro (but note it may be out of date).

 Many more are also using it but not yet publicly listed.
 Feel free to add your company if you’re using Micro.

 Zero Dependency Discovery

 Multicast DNS is a built in registry for a zero conf service discovery.